Pila Church: Secular priests

-In 1855, plans for a concrete belfry were drawn by the local architect and builder, Maestro Sebastián Bade and was built after the 1863 earthquake.
+In 1855, plans for a concrete belfry were drawn by the local architect and builder Maestro Sebastián Bade and was built after the 1863 earthquake.

 The 1896 Revolution and US occupation

-From being a calm town, Pila including the parish was rent asunder from 1896 during the Spanish revolution until the American occupation in 1902, where attempts of take over and reorganization of the government happened.
+From being a calm town, Pila including the parish experienced upheavals from 1896 during the Spanish revolution until the American occupation in 1902.
 American soldiers used the belfry and convent of Pila church for more than a year.
 At this time, church properties were destroyed and looted.

 The first monument to the Sacred Heart of Jesus in the province of Laguna was inaugurated at the Pila Plaza during the town fiesta in 1922.

 Twentieth century

-During the second World War the town was not bombed, unlike neighboring towns Santa Cruz and Pagsanjan.
-The parish was transferred from the Archdiocese of Manila to the Diocese of Lipá when the latter was erected in 1910, and finally, to the newly established Diocese of San Pablo in 1966.
+During World War II the town was not bombed, unlike neighboring towns such as Santa Cruz and Pagsanjan.
+The parish was transferred from the Archdiocese of Manila to the Diocese of Lipa when the latter was erected in 1910, and finally, to the newly established Diocese of San Pablo in 1966.